michalgebauer/michalgebauer.github.io/src/pages/08-16-2018-graphql-vs-rest/index.md

 To sum it up, REST services split business model among several url endpoints.
 In consequence you need to do more requests to the server if data from one endpoint are not sufficient for you.
 In this case, the process takes as long as long lasts the slowest response.

-Additionally, REST services strictly define witch attributes of model are sent back to client.
+Additionally, REST services strictly define which attributes of model are sent back to client.
 In most cases this means client downloads more data than is necessary which in turn means the response is slower.

 ## How cooking looks like with GraphQL